-The Anthropology Department maintains a laboratory for human biological studies and for methodological training in archaeology.
-The laboratory is located in SCI 273 and contains human and non-human osteology materials, hominid fossil cast collections, as well as equipment for a wide range of anthropological investigations.
-The department laboratory facilities also include the Bioanthropology Laboratory a (dedicated research laboratory for human skeletal research) which is located in SCI 395.
+The Department of Anthropology maintains two laboratories for human biological studies and for methodological training in archaeology.
+The laboratory is located in Fine Arts building, rooms 544 and 538 and contains human and non-human osteology materials, hominid fossil cast collections, as well as equipment for a wide range of anthropological investigations.
+The department laboratory facilities also include the Bioanthropology Laboratory (a dedicated research laboratory for human skeletal research).

-Digital Cinema / Visual Anthropology Lab
+Visual Anthropology Lab